Merge, Track, and Automate Your Asset Inventory with Nucleus

 For just these two reasons alone, you can get a lot of asset duplication on your network.

 The perception problem is huge.
-There’s a question of how many times each vulnerability gets counted, and how many of those duplicates get closed.
-No matter who made the mistake that led to the miscount, the VM team is expected to figure it out.
+The question arises about how many times each vulnerability counts and how many of those duplicates close.
+No matter who made the mistake that led to the miscount, the VM team must figure it out.

 This is where Nucleus can help.